Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 But it’s been more than worth the effort, and I’m extremely happy with how well it’s gone, given all the friends I’ve made, places I’ve explored, new things I’ve tried, and the opportunities I’ve taken up.
 A year ago I never imagined that I would be doing many of the things that have transpired in the months since.

 But above all, thank you so much to everyone I’ve met and interacted with during the year, whether it be in person or online.
 By reading, liking and sharing my content, leaving comments, asking questions, sending me private messages and emails, giving me opportunities for guest posts and public talks, and even meeting up in person, you’ve helped to make this year a very special one for me.
-Especially Fashioneyesta, Aniridia Network UK, Nystagmus Network, East London Vision, South East London Vision, Thinking Bob, VocalEyes, RNIB, Scope, Life Of A Blind Girl, My Blurred World, Luke Sam Sowden & All The Stations, but also everyone else that I’ve had any kind of contact with during the year.
+Especially Aniridia Network UK, Nystagmus Network, London Vision, Thinking Bob, VocalEyes, RNIB, Scope, Fashioneyesta, Life Of A Blind Girl, My Blurred World, Luke Sam Sowden & All The Stations, but also everyone else that I’ve had any kind of contact with during the year.

 Everyone has been very positive and supportive, and your involvement has enabled me to start this new chapter in my life with confidence and comfort, and fun and friendship.
 And for that I’ll always be very grateful.
 2017 will forever be one of the most significant and happy of my life, nothing will take that away.

-And I’ve had a lovely Christmas to finish it off in style, so I wanted to quickly bring you up to date with how it went.
-I’ve also filmed a video to go with this, which has my general reflections on 2017 as well.
-So I hope you enjoy this Christmas update, tying up the loose ends before I enjoy the year ahead!
+And I’ve had a lovely Christmas to finish it off in style, so I wanted to bring you up to date with how it went and the various things I enjoyed.
+This is quite an epic post as a result, and I’ve also filmed a video that mentions some of the stuff here along with my general reflections on 2017 as a whole.
+So I hope you enjoy!

 Blog Posts & Videos